bring/hedwig/src/shared/components/autocomplete/Autocomplete.md

 ```

 ## Autocomplete with reset button visible
-Use the attribute `data-hw-autocomplete-reset-visible=true` to display the reset button
+Use the attribute `data-hw-autocomplete-reset-visible=true` to display the reset button.
+Reset button appears when text has been filled.

 ```html|plain,light
 <label class="hw-label">Your address